 Washington, D.C.
 20201

-Your risk for getting shingles begins to rise around age 50.
-Anyone 60 years of age or older should get the shingles vaccine, regardless of whether they recall having had chickenpox or not.
+Anyone 60 years of age or older should get the shingles vaccine, regardless of whether they recall having had chickenpox, which is caused by the same virus as shingles.
 Studies show that more than 99 percent of Americans ages 40 and older have had chickenpox, even if they don’t remember getting the disease.

 PHN occurs rarely among people under 40 years of age but can occur in up to half (and possibly more) of untreated people who are 60 years of age and older.

-Shingles may lead to serious complications involving the eye.
-Very rarely, shingles can also lead to pneumonia, hearing problems, blindness, brain inflammation (encephalitis) or death.
+Shingles may lead to other serious complications involving the eye causing vision loss.
+Very rarely, shingles can also lead to pneumonia, hearing problems, brain inflammation (encephalitis), or death.

-Almost one out of every three people in the United States will develop shingles, also known as zoster or herpes zoster.
+Nearly one out of three people in the United States will develop shingles in their lifetime.
 There are an estimated one million cases each year in this country.
 Anyone who has recovered from chickenpox may develop shingles; even children can get shingles.
-However, the risk of disease increases as a person gets older.
+However, the risk of shingles increases as a person gets older.

 People who develop shingles typically have only one episode in their lifetime.
 In rare cases, however, a person can have a second or even a third episode.